The Nice

 The Nice were an English progressive rock band active in the late 1960s.
-They blended rock, jazz and classical music and were keyboardist Keith Emerson's first commercially successful band.
+They blended rock, jazz and classical music.

-The group was formed in 1967 by Emerson, Lee Jackson, David O'List and Ian Hague to back soul singer P. P. Arnold.
-After replacing Hague with Brian Davison, the group set out on their own, quickly developing a strong live following.
+Keyboardist Keith Emerson, bassist Lee Jackson, guitarist David O'List, and drummer Ian Hague originally formed in 1967 to be the backing band of soul singer P. P. Arnold.
+After replacing Hague with Brian Davison, the group set out on their own and quickly developed a strong live following.
 The group's stage performances featured Emerson's Hammond organ showmanship and abuse of the instrument.
 Their compositions included radical rearrangements of classical music themes and Bob Dylan songs.

 The band achieved commercial success with an instrumental rearrangement of Leonard Bernstein's "America", following which O'List left the group.
-The remaining members carried on as a trio, releasing several albums, before Emerson decided to leave the band in early 1970 in order to form Emerson, Lake & Palmer.
-The group briefly reformed in 2002 for a series of concerts.
+The remaining members carried on as a trio, releasing several albums, before Emerson left the band in early 1970 in order to form Emerson, Lake & Palmer.
+The group briefly re-formed in 2002 for a series of concerts.

 History

 Early career

 The Nice evolved from Gary Farr and the T-Bones, which keyboardist Keith Emerson and bassist Keith "Lee" Jackson were both members of before the band dissolved in early 1967.
 Emerson then briefly played with the VIPs, who toured the Star-Club in Hamburg, and his playing style became influenced by the organist Don Shinn, including standing up to play the instrument and rocking it on stage.
 Meanwhile, P. P. Arnold, a performer who reached a higher level of popularity in the UK than her native US, was unhappy with her backing band, the Blue Jays, and wanted a replacement.
 Her driver suggested Emerson would be able to put together such a group.
 Emerson agreed, but only on the condition the band could perform on their own as a warm-up act.
 Since it effectively meant getting two bands for the price of one, manager Andrew Loog Oldham readily agreed.
-Emerson recruited Jackson, drummer Ian Hague and ex-The Attack guitarist David O'List, the latter by recommendation from journalist Chris Welch.
+Emerson recruited Jackson, drummer Ian Hague and ex-the Attack guitarist David O'List, the latter by recommendation from journalist Chris Welch.
 The name came from Arnold saying, "Here comes the Naz", which the group misheard as "the Nice".

-The band played its first gig in May 1967, and had its first major break at the 7th National Jazz and Blues Festival in Windsor on 13 August.
+The band played its first gig in May 1967, and had its first major break at the seventh National Jazz and Blues Festival in Windsor on 13 August.
 Oldham had managed to secure a separate set for the group in a side tent away from also accompanying Arnold on the main stage, where they gained attention.
 The next week, Welch wrote in the Melody Maker that "it was the first time I had seen a group actually in the act of winning its first following in quite dramatic circumstances".
-When Arnold went back to her family in the US shortly afterwards, Oldham offered the group a contract of their own.
+When Arnold returned to the US shortly afterwards, Oldham offered the group a contract of their own.
 Hague was not interested in the "progressive" direction the group wanted to go in, so he was replaced by former Mark Leeman Five and Habits drummer Brian Davison.